Kaiqi-Liang/CITS5503-Labs/Labs/lab5/README.md

 ![openssh](images/openssh.png)

-Ssh into the VM from a terminal.
+SSH into the VM from a terminal.

 ![command prompt](images/cmd.png)